olcf/hands-on-with-summit/challenges/GPU_Data_Transfers/README.md

 $ cd ~/hands-on-with-summit/challenges/GPU_Data_Transfers/
 ```

-There are two places in the `vector_addition.cu` code (identified with the word `TODO`) where data transfers must be added.
-Find these two places and add in the necessary data transfers by looking up the `cudaMemcpy` API call (use a Google search for this).
+There are two places in the `vector_addition.cu` code (identified with the word `TODO`) where missing arguments will need to be added to the `cudaMemcpy` API calls.
+Find these two places and add in the missing arguments by looking up the `cudaMemcpy` API call to know which arguments to add.
+Use [this link](https://docs.nvidia.com/cuda/cuda-runtime-api/group__CUDART__MEMORY.html#group__CUDART__MEMORY_1gc263dbe6574220cc776b45438fc351e8) to the NVIDIA Documentation on the `cudaMemcpy` routine to learn how to use the routine.

 > NOTE: You will not need to edit any files other than `vector_addition.cu`.

+> NOTE: An Application Programming Interface (API) routine/call should just be thought of as a pre-existing function that can be called from within our program.

 ## Compile and Run the Program